kura/eevee/README.rst

 - `DNS prefetch`_ (see `DNS prefetch`_),
 - comments via `Disqus <https://disqus.com/>`__ or `Muut
   <https://muut.com/>`__ (see `Disqus or Muut for comments`_),
-- share buttons for Twitter, Facebook, Google+, email and comments (see `Sharing options`_),
+- share buttons for Twitter, Facebook, email and comments (see `Sharing options`_),
 - Twitter and Open Graph meta tags (see `Adding an image to Open Graph and Twitter meta tags`_),